PhoenixTales/phoenix-docs/vision/gothic-defined.md

 ![Concept Art of the Machine City in Matrix](/Appendix/Inspirations/gothic-styled-films/matrix/9f6baf4ae424100c8fe8229ab82649b3.png)

-There is `STALKER`, which is contemporary industrial gothic, where the old medieval ruins of gothic castles are replaced by old factory complexes shut down after the nuclear disaster.
-Style and themes are extremely similar to the ones in `GOTHIC`; the centre of the zone as the source of psi emmissions - like the Sleeper in the colony; the monolith as a cult to protect that center and being under control of the C-Consciousness to serve its will - like the fanatics in the brotherhood of the Sleeper and so on.
-In fact, stylistically as well as thematically `STALKER` shares more with `GOTHIC` than any official `GOTHIC` successor.
+There is `STALKER`, which is contemporary industrial gothic, where the medieval ruins of gothic castles are replaced by old factory complexes shut down after the nuclear disaster.
+Style and themes are extremely similar to the ones in `GOTHIC`; the centre of the zone as the source of psi emmissions - like the Sleeper in the colony; the monolith as a cult to protect that center and being under control of the C-Consciousness to serve its will - like the fanatics in the brotherhood of the Sleeper.
+In fact, stylistically as well as thematically `STALKER` shares more with `GOTHIC` than any official "Gothic" successor.

 ![Old STALKER Screenshot](/Appendix/Inspirations/gothic-styled-games/stalker/1585388642-549438843.jpg)